 - 1. Ride over obstacles on the ground usually logs or poles.
 Walk, trot, or lope may be used, but only one gait is required. - a.
-Walk-overs: Walk over no more than five logs or poles no more than 10 inches high.
-The space between logs or poles should be 26 to 30 inches.
+Walk-overs: Walk over no more than four logs or poles no more than 10 inches high.
+The spacing between successive logs or poles should be 26 to 30 inches.
 The formation may be straight, curved, zigzagged, or raised. - b.
-Trot-overs: Trot over no more than five logs or poles no more than 10 inches high.
-The space between logs or poles should be 36 to 42 inches.
+Trot-overs: Trot over no more than four logs or poles no more than 10 inches high.
+The spacing between successive logs or poles should be 36 to 42 inches.
 The formation can also be straight, curved, zigzagged, or raised. - c.
-Lope-overs: Lope over no more than five logs or poles no more than 10 inches high.
-The space between logs or poles should be 6 to 7 feet.
+Lope-overs: Lope over no more than three logs or poles no more than 10 inches high.
+No more than two logs may be used in succession.
+The spacing - d. between logs or poles should be 6 to 7 feet.
 The formation can also be straight, curved, zigzagged, or raised. - 2.
-Opening, passing through, and closing gate: Use a gate that will not endanger horse or rider and requires minimum side passing.
-It is recommended to use a hinged swinging gate but not required. - 3.
+Opening, passing through, and closing a hinged gate, (not a rope gate). - 3.
 Ride over wooden bridge: Bridge should be sturdy, safe, and negotiated at a walk only.
 Heavy plywood lying flat on the ground is an acceptable simulation of a bridge.
 Suggested minimum width shall be 36 inches wide and at least 6 feet long. - 4.
 Backing obstacles: Backing obstacles are to be spaced at a minimum of 28 inches.
 If elevated, 30-inch spacing is required.
 Back through and around at least three markers.
 Back through L, V, U, straight or similarly shaped course which may be elevated no more than 24 inches. - 5.
 Side pass obstacle: Any object which is safe and of any length may be used to demonstrate responsiveness of the horse to leg signals.
 Raised side pass obstacles should not exceed 12 inches. - 6.
-Rope drag: Drag may be a complete figure eight and may begin in either direction.
+Drag an object: Drag may be a complete figure eight and may begin in either direction.
 The exhibitor must have the rope dallied on the saddle horn (a full dally) for the duration of the drag.
+The drag is not to be used in the 18 and under class.